cogini/mix-deploy-example/README.md

 # Preparing an existing project for deployment

 Following are the steps used to set up this repo.
 You can do the same to add it to your own project.
-This repo is built as a series of git commits, so you can see how it works step by step.

 ## Generate Phoenix project